Submodular Functions: Learnability, Structure, and Optimization: Proofs for Concentration of Submodular Functions

-We begin by observing that the theorem is much easier to prove in the special case\footnote {An initial draft of our paper proved only this easier case.
+\begin{proof} We begin by observing that the theorem is much easier to prove in the special case\footnote {An initial draft of our paper proved only this easier case.
 After learning of the similar concentration inequality by Chekuri et al.~\cite{CVZ10}, we extended our proof to handle functions $f$ that are not integer-valued.} that $f$ is integer-valued.
 Together with our other hypotheses on $f$, this implies that $f$ must actually be a matroid rank function.
 Whenever $f(S)$ is large, this fact can ``certified'' by any maximal independent subset of $S$.
 The theorem then follows easily from a version of Talagrand's inequality which leverages this certification property; see, e.g., \cite[\S 7.7]{AlonSpencer} or \cite[\S 10.1]{MolloyReed}.

 We now prove the theorem in its full generality.
-We may assume that $t \leq \sqrt{b}$, otherwise the theorem is trivial as the left-hand side of \Equation{ourtalagrand} is zero.
+We may assume that $t \leq \sqrt{b}$, otherwise the theorem is trivial, since $f(X)$ is non-negative.
 Talagrand's inequality states: for any $\cA \subseteq \set{0,1}^n$ and $y \in \set{0,1}^n$ drawn from a product distribution,

 where $\rho$ is a distance function defined by

 We will apply this inequality to the set $\cA \subseteq 2^V$ defined by $\cA = \setst{ X }{ f(X) < b - t \sqrt{b} }$.

 \begin{claim} For every $Y \subseteq V$, $f(Y) \geq b$ implies $\rho( \cA, Y ) > t$. \end{claim} \begin{subproof} Suppose to the contrary that $\rho( \cA, Y ) \leq t$.
 By relabeling, we can write $Y$ as $Y = \set{1,\ldots,k}$.
 For $i \in \set{0,\ldots,k}$, let $E_i = \set{1,\ldots,i}$.
 Define